 How do I respond if someone is suicidal?

-If someone tells you they are feeling suicidal or can’t go on, it is very important to encourage them to get help.
+If someone tells you they are feeling suicidal or can’t go on, it is very important to let them know you’re available to listen and to encourage them to get help.
 You or they should contact a GP or NHS 111.
 They can also contact the Samaritans straight away by calling 116 123 (UK) for free at any time.
 They could also get help from their friends, family, or mental health services.

-You can ask how they are feeling and let them know that you are available to listen.
 Talking can be a great help to someone who is feeling suicidal, but it may be distressing for you.
-It is important for you to talk to someone about your own feelings and the Samaritans and the University Mental Health and Counselling Service can help you as well.
+It is important for you to talk to someone about your own feelings which the Samaritans and the University Mental Health and Counselling Service can help you with as well.